 The Grayling Creek restoration project aims to establish Arctic grayling and westslope cutthroat trout to 95 kilometers (59 miles) of connected stream habitat in one of the most remote drainages in the species historic range within Yellowstone.

 A second treatment took place in 2014.
 Restocking the Grayling Creek watershed with native fluvial Arctic grayling and westslope cutthroat trout began in 2015 and continued through 2017.
 The effort included moving approximately 950 juvenile and adult westslope cutthrout trout to lower reaches of Grayling Creek, above the project barrier.
 In addition, 54,200 westslope cutthrout trout eggs and 210,000 fluvial grayling eggs were placed in remote-site incubators throughout the upper watershed.
-In 2018, park biologists began to monitor the success of our reintroduction efforts on upper Grayling Creek.
-This monitoring effort will continue through the fall 2019.
+In 2018, park biologists and Montana State University researchers began to monitor the success of reintroduction efforts on upper Grayling Creek.
+Results of this study are expected in late 2020.